InteractiveAdvertisingBureau/openrtb2.x/proto/README.md

 the extensible enumerations used in OpenRTB.
 This may be changed in the future.
 Meanwhile, code definitions for the standard enumerated values can be found at https://github.com/IABTechLab/adcom-proto.

+Updates are to be made to the standard and `openrtb.proto` in lockstep.

 ## How to get started